titola/neuropa/README.md

 The frequencies 1610 Hz, 1670 Hz and 1780 Hz are near 1733 Hz analysed in the section "Signal directed to the head" (also 5010 Hz and 5410 Hz are near 5200 Hz).
-The frequency 1300 Hz is considerable in the figure 4 of "Numerical Analysis of the Microwave Auditory Effect".
+The frequency 1300 Hz is considerable in the figure 4 of "Numerical Analysis of the Microwave Auditory Effect", and it corresponds to the interval of perfect fifth, two octaves up, of 216.67 Hz analysed in the same section.

 ### Mysterious light in the dark